-This 12-piece cookware set includes a 1-quart saucepan with lid, a 2-quart saucepan with lid, a 3-quart sauté pan with lid, a 5-quart Dutch oven with lid, an 8-inch and a 9-inch frying pan, a slotted spoon, and a spatula.
+Material: Aluminum | Maximum Temperature: 350 degrees | Pieces Included: 8-inch skillet, 9-inch skillet, 1-quart saucepan with lid, 2-quart saucepan with lid, 3-quart saute pan with lid, 5-quart Dutch oven with lid, slotted spoon, spatula

-Best Copper: Lagostina Martellata Hammered Copper 10-Piece Cookware Set
+Lagostina Martellata Hammered Copper 10-Piece Cookware Set

 It’s hard to argue with the stage presence of a copper cookware set.
 These gleaming pots and pans seem built specifically for Instagram.
 Fortunately, an up-market copper set like Lagostina Martellata Hammered Copper 10-Piece delivers far more than aesthetic value.

-Best Cast Iron: Le Creuset Signature Enameled Cast Iron 8-Piece Cookware Set
+Le Creuset 8-Piece Cast Iron Set

 The remarkable longevity of Le Creuset cookware is the stuff of legends, and rightfully so.
 These French cast-iron instruments with a proprietary ceramic coating can be passed down from generation to generation without losing their effectiveness.
 Therefore, while this set certainly leans in a splurgy direction in regards to price, it’s best considered a legacy purchase to keep your family’s kitchen properly equipped for the foreseeable future.

-This 8-piece set includes two different sizes of Le Creuset’s most famous item: its Dutch oven.
+This eight-piece set includes two sizes of Le Creuset’s most famous item: its Dutch oven.
 These pots boast incredible versatility, but they truly excel at stovetop-to-oven cooking projects, especially those that involve long, slow braising.
 If your cooking style aligns with these specialties, then you’ll find this set well worth every penny.

-The set includes a 12-inch frying pan, a square grill pan, a 3.5-quart braising pan with lid, a 4.5-quart Dutch oven with lid, and a 6.75-quart Dutch oven with lid.
+Material: Cast iron | Maximum Temperature: 500 degrees | Pieces Included: 12-inch skillet, grill pan, 3.5-quart braising pan with lid, 4.5-quart Dutch oven with lid, 6.75-quart Dutch oven with lid

-Best Ceramic: Caraway Cookware Set
+Caraway Non-Toxic Ceramic Nonstick Cookware Set

-Best Eco-friendly: Kana 5-Piece Cast Iron Cookware Set
+Kana 5-Piece Cast Iron Cookware Set